 - Reflect on how heteronormative assumptions have negative effects on LGBTIQ people’s relationships and create barriers to accessing support;

-- Understand the nature of violence in LGBTIQ relationships including the role that gender and sexuality plays in characterising DFV and the extent to which gender based interventions are required for LGBTIQ victims and perpetrators;
+- Understand the nature of violence in LGBTIQ relationships including the roles that gender and sexuality play in characterising DFV and the extent to which gender based interventions are required for LGBTIQ victims and perpetrators;

 - Reflect on how DFV in LGBTIQ communities fits within a feminist framework for understanding DFV.

 - Have a greater awareness of the impacts of minority stress, lateral violence and invisibility on the perpetration of abuse in LGBTIQ relationships